Carpet area, built-up area, and super built-up area are the various terms used in the real estate market to denote the area being bought/sold.

 - Common Areas.

-Note: Balconies are included within the carpet space calculation whereas the terrace (if attached to a unit) is usually sold individually at a cheaper price per square foot because the terrace will not be included within the developer’s FSI calculation.
+Balconies are included within the carpet area calculation whereas the terrace (if attached to a unit) is usually sold individually at a cheaper price per square foot because the terrace will not be included within the developer’s FSI calculation.

 How to Calculate Total Carpet Area?

-There are a number of methods for calculating carpet area.
+There are a number of methods for calculating carpet areas.

 Initially, you should know that the carpet areas is 70 % of the built-up areas.